dibyendumajumdar/ravi/vmbuilder/docs/vm-design.rst

 To enable the new VM first build and install VMBuilder as described above.
 Then build Ravi using the cmake flags ``-DSTATIC_BUILD=ON`` and ``-DASM_VM=ON`` enabled.
 Don't enable JIT.

+Right now the ASM VM is exercised via the test_vm sub project.
+The ASM VM is only invoked in special cases, i.e. a function has small number of instructions and only contains supported instructions, and additionally as OP_CALL is not yet implemented, you can only call the new VM via the Lua C api (see test_asmvm() in test_vm.c).